The Visual Methodologies Collective

 With her multi-faceted practice as a contemporary arts curator, moderator, (radio) DJ and broadcaster, Femke Dekker has long been an active member of Amsterdam’s cultural scene.
-Femke is artistic research fellow with the Visual Methodologies Collective in 2021-22, where she joins the project Tune In, Fade Out (link to post with project description), with ImagineIC.She is part of the core team of Ja Ja Ja Nee Nee Nee, the online radio platform for visual arts and culture, has been affiliated as tutor with the Radical Cut Up department of the Sandberg Instituut, the masters program of the Gerrit Rietveld Akademie of Fine Arts and Design and currently teaches at the department of Interior Architecture and Furniture Design at the KABK, the Royal Academy of Art in The Hague.
+Femke is artistic research fellow with the Visual Methodologies Collective in 2021-22, where she joins the project Tune In, Fade Out, with ImagineIC.She is part of the core team of Ja Ja Ja Nee Nee Nee, the online radio platform for visual arts and culture, has been affiliated as tutor with the Radical Cut Up department of the Sandberg Instituut, the masters program of the Gerrit Rietveld Akademie of Fine Arts and Design and currently teaches at the department of Interior Architecture and Furniture Design at the KABK, the Royal Academy of Art in The Hague.
 She also curates cultural programmes for festivals such as the annual Lente Kabinet in Amsterdam.
 Her independent practice centers around music culture and contemporary art, bringing together the work of emerging artists working on the crossroads of sound, installation and performance art and music.

 Wouter was coordinator of the Visual Methodologies Collective and the affiliated Citizen Data Lab until January of 2021.
 He also worked as track owner at the Digital Society School where he focuses on data-driven transformation.
 He holds a BSc in electrical engineering and an MSc in Information Science from theUniversity of Amsterdam.
 At the beginning of his career he worked as a ground engineer in aviation.
 Facilitating projects with impact, working with data, and doing research on how data could help to empower people are the focal points in his research.